tHeMaskedMan981/solana-streams/README.md

 * An on-chain streaming payments program (program/)
 * A react client application to demonstrate the working of the program with an easy to use UI (client/)

+Demo video is available <a href="https://vimeo.com/597140717"> here</a>.
+Devfolio Submission is available <a href="https://devfolio.co/submissions/solana-streams-c967" >here</a>

 ## Motivation